QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

 ## 3. Threats
 For each room;
-1. Place a `Threat Awareness Actor` in the room.
+1. Place a `BP_ThreatAwarenessActor` in the room.
 It should have nav mesh near it, placed just above nav-mesh height.
 2. Set the `Owning Room`
 	* This can be set with the `Quick Add Room` picker to avoid typos.
 	* Each room name will generate a randomly coloured cone that should match the other's in the room.